 Reducing Costs to Excel in Bundled Payments

-CMS is introducing bundled payments in cardiology this July 2017, in order to reduce variability and cost in healthcare.
+CMS is introducing bundled payments in cardiology, January 2018, in order to reduce variability and cost in healthcare.
 Through several studies conducted over the years, CMS and other insurance providers have recognized that the same procedures performed in different hospitals vary in cost dramatically nationwide.
 Some of the highest variations even come from hospitals within the same geographical regions.
 This leads us to believe that resource utilization, and risk mitigation strategies are rarely utilized.
 Under the new bundled payments, CMS will be setting target prices per procedure.
 If the organization spends more per procedure than the target price allowed, they will then have to repay CMS the difference.
 However, if the organization keeps procedure prices below the set target prices, CMS will, in turn, owe them a refund.

 By balancing the value equation, and developing strategies to mitigate risk and reduce variability, hospitals will thrive in bundled payment environments.